Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 ncn-s# ceph orch daemon restart alertmanager.ncn-s001
 ```

-A message stating "Scheduled to restart alertmanager.ncn-s001 on host 'ncn-s001'" will be returned.
+A message stating `Scheduled to restart alertmanager.ncn-s001 on host 'ncn-s001'` will be returned.

 Monitor the restart using the `ceph orch ps` command and the time associated with the `STATUS` should be reset and show "running (time since started)."

-### Deploy or Scale Services
+### Deploy or scale services

 > **NOTE:** The service name is from `ceph orch ls` **NOT** `ceph orch ps`.